KaiTries/MasterThesis/README.md

 pip install -r requirements.txt
 ```

-2. Build and add the environment provider (Yggdrasil)
+2. Build and add the environment provider (Yggdrasil) NOT NEEDED ANYMORE BINARY IS ADDED TO ENV

 ```bash
 cd yggdrasil